Japanese reaction to Fukushima nuclear accident: Japanese nuclear reactors taken offline

-Extra staff members for Kiev embassy
+Extra staff members for Kyiv embassy

-On 30 October 2011 the Japanese government took up the plan to increase the 30 members of the staff at the Japanese embassy in Kiev, Ukraine to 36.
+On 30 October 2011 the Japanese government took up the plan to increase the 30 members of the staff at the Japanese embassy in Kyiv, Ukraine to 36.
 For the first time two nuclear experts and three interpreters will be stationed here.
 In order to learn from the experience of this country with the 1986 Chernobyl nuclear catastrophe.
 In this way Japan hoped to build on good relations between the two countries, also because growing numbers of Japanese officials were visiting Ukraine at that moment.
 The new staff was expected to gather information about handling a no-go zone, the removal of radioactive materials, and how to deal with internal exposure to radiation.
 People affected by the Chernobyl disaster would also be questioned.
 The embassy was equipped with dosimeters and protection outfits for field studies.
 The extra costs of the additional embassy staff was estimated at 200 million yen.